House dust mite

 - Wash curtains regularly.
 There is less dust when curtains are made of lightweight materials.
 They also need to be vacuumed often, and wash them regularly too (perhaps six-weekly).

-- Hang clothes up in wardrobes, and that includes the dressing gowns!
+- Hang clothes up in wardrobes.
 Make sure the wardrobe is well ventilated, or consider a chemical moisture remover such as anhydrous calcium chloride flakes.

 - Dehumidifiers can reduce numbers of house dust mites, as they prefer a moist environment.

-- Put soft toys in the freezer for a few hours.
+- Put soft toys in the freezer for a few hours to destroy the mites.